misotanni/misotanni.github.io/fjs/en/rules.md

 1. To add positive comma shifts to a note, write the corresponding number that results from combining these shifts in front of it, as an accidental.
 For consistency, just like standard accidentals are prepended to a note on a staff but appended to its name, the same happens to microtonal accidentals.
 They are written in front of the note, and if there is a standard accidental as well, then in front of the accidental.

-2. To add negative comma shifts to a note, write the corresponding number that results from combining these shifts in front of it, but prepended with a slash sign (e.g. “/35”).
+2. To add negative comma shifts to a note, write the corresponding number that results from combining these shifts in front of it, but prepended with a stroke (e.g. “/35”).
 Note that e.g. “7/5” is not an alteration by a 7/5 interval, but by 63/64 compounded with 81/80, which is 5103/5120.

 3. If both positive and negative comma shifts appear, then the total positive shift should be written to the left of the total negative shift.